C3VDv2 -- Colonoscopy 3D video dataset with enhanced realism

-Flow values are linearly scaled and encoded as a 16-bit color image. \item \textbf{Occlusion Frame:} \textit{occlusions/NNNN\_occlusion.tiff} indicates pixels that occlude other mesh faces within 100 mm of the camera origin, assigning a value of 255 to these pixels and 0 to all others.
-This binary data is encoded as an 8-bit grayscale image. \item \textbf{Diffuse Frame:} \textit{diffuse/NNNN\_diffuse.png} encodes Lambertian reflectance, computed using the dot product of the surface normal and the direction of the incident light.
-Reflectance values range from 0.1 to 1.0 and are linearly scaled and encoded as an 8-bit grayscale image. \item \textbf{Camera Pose:} \textit{pose.txt} contains each frame's flattened homogeneous camera-to-world transformation matrix (row major order). \item \textbf{3D Model and Coverage Map:} \textit{coverage\_mesh.obj} stores the ground truth triangulated mesh.
-Texture vertices store coverage values, where vt=1 indicates an observed face, and vt=2 indicates an unobserved face. \end{itemize}
+Flow values are linearly scaled and stored as a 16-bit color image. \item \textbf{Occlusion Frame:} \textit{occlusions/NNNN\_occlusion.tiff} indicates pixels that occlude other mesh faces within 100 mm of the camera origin, assigning a value of 255 to these pixels and 0 to all others.
+This binary data is stored as an 8-bit grayscale image. \item \textbf{Diffuse Frame:} \textit{diffuse/NNNN\_diffuse.png} encodes Lambertian reflectance, computed using the dot product of the surface normal and the direction of the incident light.
+Reflectance values range from 0.1 to 1.0 and are linearly scaled and stored as an 8-bit grayscale image. \item \textbf{Camera Pose:} \textit{pose.txt} contains each frame's flattened homogeneous camera-to-world transformation matrix (row major order). \item \textbf{3D Model and Coverage Map:} \textit{coverage\_mesh.obj} stores the ground truth triangulated mesh.
+Texture vertices (vt) store coverage values, where vt=1 indicates an observed face, and vt=2 indicates an unobserved face. \end{itemize}